phoenixframework/phoenix/guides/contexts.md

     $ mix ecto.migrate
 ```

-> Note: we are starting with the basics for modeling an ecommerce system.
-In practice, modeling such systems yields more complex relationships such as product variants, optional pricing, multiple currencies, etc. We'll keep things simple in this guide, but the foundations will give you a solid starting point to building such a complete system.

 Phoenix generated the web files as expected in `lib/hello_web/`.
 We can also see our context files were generated inside a `lib/hello/catalog.ex` file and our product schema in the directory of the same name.
 Note the difference between `lib/hello` and `lib/hello_web`.
 We have a `Catalog` module to serve as the public API for product catalog functionality, as well as a `Catalog.Product` struct, which is an Ecto schema for casting and validating product data.
 Phoenix also provided web and context tests for us, it also included test helpers for creating entities via the `Hello.Catalog` context, which we'll look at later.
 For now, let's follow the instructions and add the route according to the console instructions, in `lib/hello_web/router.ex`: